Linzer Cookies

 • Let the dough rest in the fridge before rolling it out.
 This will make it easier to work with.

-• Allow the baked cookies to cool fully before spread on jam or assembling them.
+• Allow the baked cookies to cool fully before spreading on jam or assembling them.
 They can be a bit crumbly out of the oven so be careful.

 How to Make Linzer Cookies – Step by Step Instructions